BackupTheBerlios/fagus/fagus_java/README.txt

 To be able to run the tools, add the jar files in the directories "dist/" and "lib/" to your classpath.

+To build the documentation you should install Docbook (http://www.docbook.org) and Apache Xalan (http://xml.apache.org).
+Add the file xalan.jar to your CLASSPATH.
+The ant file assumes that Docbook is installed in

+/usr/share/xml/docbook/

+which is the default location on Debian systems.
+You may adapt the build.xml file if you use a different location.
+Now you can run

+$ ant docs

+to build the html documentation.
+This will be written to the doc/html directory.
+(You can also use Saxon6, however the output will be written to the base directory instead).

+The JavaDoc documentation is simply built using

+$ ant javadoc

+using the standard Java developement kit.

 Classification Library:
 -----------------------